 Tags: baking, bread

-For the recipe, see Baking with Julia by Dorie Greenspan or read Carie’s Loaves and Stitches.
-There’s also a video of Nancy and Julia making the pockets together.
+For the recipe, see Baking with Julia by Dorie Greenspan.
+There’s also a video of Alford, Duguid and Julia making the bread together, and the authors wrote this article that gives more naan tips.
 Don’t forget to check out the rest of the TWD Blogroll!

 Tags: baking, bread